paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 11. Backup `otp.bin` and `otp0x108.bin` to multiple locations (such as online file storage)

 ##### Section IV - Restoring the System
-1. Rename `emuNAND_unbricked.bin` on the root of your SD card to `emuNAND_2-1-0.bin` and copy it to a safe folder on your computer so you can downgrade back to 2.1.0 easily if you ever need to.
-You can delete `emuNAND_2-1-0.bin` and `emuNAND_formatted.bin`from your SD card.
 2. Copy your `sysNAND_original.bin` and `emuNAND_original.bin` backups from Section I to the root of your SD card
 2. Reinsert your SD card into your 3DS then press B to return to the main menu
 3. Go to "NAND Backup & Restore"